SA4DRAO/amma/README.md

 - **Personalized Learning**: Create custom flashcards for personalized learning experiences tailored to your needs.
 - **Expand Vocabulary**: Add new words as needed to continually grow and reinforce the vocabulary.
+- **Add Flashcards in your own language**: Add flashcards in any one of our 11 supported languages.
 ### 🎙️ Adjustable Audio Playback

 - **Speed & Pitch Control**: Adjust the speed and pitch of the flashcards being read out, enabling the child to listen comfortably at their own pace.